About the Student Centered Funding Formula

 This past June, Governor Brown and lawmakers answered the urgent call to do better by our students by adopting a historic student success funding formula for California Community Colleges.
 For the first time in California’s history, the funding model for community colleges puts students success on par with student access.
 To learn more about the Campaign for College Opportunity’s efforts to significantly improve the Governor’s original proposal to include clear equity markers, click here.

-To learn more about the 2018-2019 Budget Act Student Success Funding Formula, watch the co-hosted webinar below by the Campaign for College Opportunity and the California Community College Chancellor’s Office.
+To learn more about the 2018-2019 Budget Act Student Centered Funding Formula, watch the co-hosted webinar below by the Campaign for College Opportunity and the California Community College Chancellor’s Office.

 Students are speaking up in support!
 Read what students are saying about the Governor’s proposal.